pressly/goose/README.md

         directory with migration files (default ".")
     -pretend
         run migrations without applying them - only update current DB.
-Accepted by up and up-by-one commands
+Accepted by up and up-by-one commands -missing-only
+        for status command - find out only migrations, missing from the current DB

 Examples:
     goose sqlite3 ./foo.db status